Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars'

 \section{Solar tides on the planet make\\ the marginal state unstable}

 Weak yet relentless, solar tides are adiabatically driving an initially stable spin state toward instability \citep{Ward, synchronisation}.
 In Figure \ref{Figure_2}, each short downward-pointing vertical arrow shows how solar tides slightly slow down the planet's rotation rate over a brief period.
 This infinitesimal action pushes the system towards a different dynamical history, a straight line parallel to the initial dynamical track and located slightly to the left of it.
-Now residing on this new trajectory, the system moves along it towards the new intersection with the cubical hyperbola.
+Now residing on this new trajectory, the system moves along it towards the new intersection with the cubic hyperbola.
 This new equilibrium is located on the hyperbola slightly to the left of the preceding equilibrium state.
 This shifted equilibrium corresponds to a slightly higher value of $\Omega$ and a slightly smaller synchronous radius $r$.

-Slowly but steadily, the state of the system is migrating leftwards along the cubical hyperbola, over a set of transiently stable synchronous states.
+Slowly but steadily, the state of the system is migrating leftwards along the cubic hyperbola, over a set of transiently stable synchronous states.
 Were it not for the synchronous moon, solar tides would be working to slow down Mars' rotation.
-The presence of a synchronous partner, however, results in a slow spin-up.
-The system eventually arrives at the marginal state depicted with point 3 in Figure \ref{Figure_2}.
-In Figure \ref{Figure_1}, this borderline state is a point where the blue line 2 is tangent to the cubical curve.
+The presence of a synchronous partner, however, results in a slow shrinking of the orbit and therefore in a slow spin-up of Mars.
+The system eventually arrives at the marginal state depicted by point 3 in Figure \ref{Figure_2}.
+In Figure \ref{Figure_1}, this borderline state is a point where the blue line 2 is tangent to the cubic curve.

-The borderline spin state is transiently stable under an infinitesimal increase in the planet's spin rate $\Omega\;$---~but is unstable under a decrease, because a decrease in $\Omega$ shifts the system to an adjacent trajectory (line 3 in Figure \ref{Figure_1}) lacking intersection with the cubical curve.
+The borderline spin state is transiently stable under an infinitesimal increase in the planet's spin rate $\Omega\,$---\,but is unstable under a decrease, because a decrease in $\Omega$ shifts the system to an adjacent trajectory (line 3 in Figure \ref{Figure_1}) lacking intersection with the cubic curve.
 Along that new trajectory, the system starts moving leftwards to the Roche radius.
 Solar tides thus are rendering the marginal state unstable.